jamesdellinger/machine_learning_nanodegree_capstone_project/README.md

 * [Capstone Project Proposal Grading Rubric](https://github.com/jamesdellinger/machine_learning_nanodegree_capstone_project/blob/master/capstone_proposal_grading_rubric.pdf)

-### Competition Overview:
+## Home Credit Default Risk Competition Synopsis:
-I participated in the [Home Credit Default Risk competition](https://www.kaggle.com/c/home-credit-default-risk) on Kaggle.
-The goal of the competition is to be able to predict the likelihood that an applicant will make at least one late payment when repaying their loan.
+The goal of the [Home Credit Default Risk competition](https://www.kaggle.com/c/home-credit-default-risk) on Kaggle is the creation of a machine learning algorithm that is able to predict the likelihood that an loan applicant will make at least one late payment when repaying their loan.
 The competition is sponsored by [Home Credit](http://www.homecredit.net), whose mission is to provide a positive and safe borrowing experience to groups of people that traditional, mainstream banks and financial institutions typically refuse to serve.

 Home Credit targets a demographic that typically has no recourse but to deal with shady characters such as loan sharks when borrowing money.
 Many of these unbanked individuals are hard-working, well-intentioned folks who, either due to circumstances beyond their control or past mistakes, have fallen through the financial system’s cracks.